 Prescription drug addiction in Appalachia has attracted the country’s attention in recent years, but little has been done yet to curb the problem.
 Because of the region’s recent switch to heroin, many now believe it is time to do something about this overwhelming issue.
 Many solutions have been proposed, but the best methods for tackling a societal problem as big as the heroin epidemic include law enforcement and legislation, education and prevention, and most importantly, treatment.

 Because heroin addiction is so difficult to overcome, medications are sometimes used to assist with treatment.
 Buprenorphine, Suboxone and Methadone are medications that help by attaching to the brain’s opioid receptors, reducing drug cravings while eliminating withdrawal symptoms.
 Naltrexone is a drug that blocks the opioid receptors altogether and keeps the heroin from having an effect on the individual.
-This long lasting injectable drug is popular because it works even when patients are non-compliant.
+This long-lasting injectable drug is popular because it works even when patients are non-compliant.
 The problem with some of these maintenance medications is they often simply take the place of heroin, leaving the individual to depend on these medications to get by.
 Treatment programs that do make use of these medical aids must also help the individual eventually wean off of the maintenance medications.
-Whether therapy medications are used or not, the best way to overcome a heroin addiction is to go through therapy and counseling that work together to provide structure and motivation to stay sober, while addressing the issues that have contributed to the drug abuse.
-If this sounds like you or someone you love start your recovery today by calling Vertava Health at 615-208-2941.
+Whether therapy medications are used or not, the best way to overcome a heroin addiction is to go through therapy and counseling that work together to provide structure and motivation to stay sober, while addressing the issues that have contributed to the drug use.